 Are you looking for bright colors or a more neutral palette?
 Does your room have a mix of metals or only one type of metal present?
 These are the things to consider when you are deciding on whether to choose a wood, beaded, crystal or metal chandelier.
-For example, the BEN 3-Light Timber Chandelier would definitely look great in a room with a more neutral palatte.
+For example, the Bonito 3-Light Timber Chandelier would definitely look great in a room with a more neutral palatte.

 4. Make Your Chandelier Stand Out

 Chandeliers work beautifully as the center of attention in a room.
-This is undoubtedly true if the chandelier is particularly ornate or displays vibrant colors.
+This is undoubtedly true if the modern design chandelier is particularly ornate or displays vibrant colors.
 A well-proportioned chandelier can open up a room tremendously through the play of light and shadow that lift the eye toward the ceiling.
 The ALVA 8-Light Antique Farmhouse Chandelier is a great example of this, as it is able to draw your attention to the fixture with its aged brass design.